niplav/site/considerations_on_cryonics.md

 		end
 	end

-This adds up the deaths that have occured, as well as the deaths weighted by (hypothetical) preservation quality.
+This adds up the deaths that have occurred, as well as the deaths weighted by (hypothetical) preservation quality.

 Now, `weighteddeaths` should contain a number whose meaning is roughly